otrv4/otrv4/otrv4.md

 5. Securely delete 'h'.
 ```

-The forging key can be generated in one of two different ways - either by
+The forging keypair can be generated in one of two different ways - either by
-generating the key as detailed above, just like the 'honest' long lived Ed448
+generating the key as detailed above (by using scalar multiplication), just
-keys, or by directly generating a point on the curve without its corresponding
+like the 'honest' long lived Ed448 keys, or by directly generating a point on
+the curve (the long-term public key) without its corresponding secret, as
-secret, as detailed below.
-An implementation that uses OTRv4 must always
+detailed below.
+An implementation that uses the OTRv4 protocol must always
 implement the forging keys.
 It should ask users whether or not they would like
-to save the secret part of the forging keys (even if they are generated only as
+to save the secret part of the forging keys (even if it was generated only
-a point in the curve).
-Even if most users select the default option to securely
+as a point in the curve without a secret key counterpart).
+Even if most users
-erase the forging keys, thereby preventing them from performing online forgery
+select the default option to securely erase the forging keys, thereby preventing
-techniques, someone watching the protocol does not generally know the choice of
+them from performing online forgery techniques, someone watching the protocol
+does not generally know the choice of the particular user.
+Consequently, someone
-the particular user.
-Consequently, someone that engages in a conversation using
+that engages in a conversation using a compromised device is given two
-a compromised device is given two explanations: either the conversation is
+explanations: either the conversation is genuine, or the owner of the device is
-genuine, or the owner of the device was one of the users that elected to store
+one of the users that elected to store the forgery keys and they are using those
-the forgery keys and they are using those keys to forge the conversation.
-The
+keys to forge the conversation.
+The result is that online deniability is
-result is that online deniability is preserved, while preventing KCI attacks.
+preserved, while preventing KCI attacks.

-In order to generate a point directly on the curve:
+In order to generate the forging key as a point directly on the curve:

 either: